danielsollondon/platform-engineering/readme.md

   appName: testfront02
 ```

-The full composition example in the //build demo will be shared end ETA - end of May.
+The full composition example and "how-to" in the //build demo will be shared end ETA - end of May.

->NOTE Demos are functional examples and not necessarily best practice!
+>NOTE Demos are functional examples and not production ready and not necessarily best practice!